High-speed rail in Canada: Government plans

 In 2011, Alberta Premier Alison Redford said that the high-speed rail was a priority for her, saying "such an initiative could unite the province and send a message to Canada and the world about Alberta's progress."
 However, during the 2012 Alberta provincial election campaign, none of the four main party leaders said that they denied the need for one, but said that it was a "maybe".

 The Standing Committee on Alberta's Economic Future studied the feasibility of high-speed rail between Calgary and Edmonton in 2014.
 The committee also held hearings on the subject in early 2014 in Calgary, Red Deer and Edmonton.
 The report released in May 2014 stated that although Alberta was not ready for high-speed rail, the government should start planning for it by acquiring land along a transportation corridor.

 In 2015, the provincial New Democratic Party government stated it was reviving the possibility of a bullet train operating between Edmonton and Calgary.
 The Minister of Infrastructure, Brian Mason, said the government had issued a request for a proposal to plan and implement a study "to determine the future needs for the QE II highway" due to high traffic volumes.
 "The high-speed train between Edmonton and Calgary is something that we're beginning to ask about," said Mason.
 The line would cost between $2.6 and $7 billion depending on the type of technology used.
 Annual operating costs of a high-speed rail line were estimated to be anywhere from $88 million to $129 million.
 Via Rail stated that such projects 'pay for themselves.' and that the government should invest more in the Canadian rail industry.
 The Liberal government of Canada also endorsed and prioritized investing heavily in national and provincial infrastructure projects.

 In April 2024, the United Conservative Party government announced a Passenger Rail Master Plan to assess the feasibility of a province-wide passenger rail network that could include high-speed rail services between Calgary and Edmonton.
-The master plan and its associated plan for delivery of services over a 15-year period are expected to be completed by summer 2025.
+The master plan and its associated plan for delivery of services over a 15-year period were expected to be completed by summer 2025.